yidlhu/blockchaindemo/README.md

 	http://192.168.99.100:3000/
 	```

  #Tips:

  #1.
 If you want to reopen this environment,
-#please open a new terminal and execute command "docker-compose down" in workspace dir and then execute command "docker-compose up".
+ #please open a new terminal and execute command "docker-compose down" in workspace dir and then execute command "docker-  compose up".

  #2.
 When you open a new terminal in Windows every time,
  #please execute "docker-machine env" to initialize docker environment firstly.